-3.53 If the railway undertaking requests the service provider not to proceed to joint assessment and the service provider is rejecting a request on the basis that there is a viable alternative, we expect the service provider to have made a robust assessment with the information it has from the railway undertaking and other information which is available.
+a viable alternative, we expect the service provider to have made a robust assessment with the information it has from the railway undertaking and other information, which is available.
 However, we would not expect a railway undertaking to make such a request if this is a likely basis for rejection.
 If the issue of whether or not there is a viable alternative is to determine whether or not a request is accepted or rejected, we would expect the railway undertaking to engage fully with any joint assessment and to cooperate with the service provider as the issue of viable alternatives is considered.
 (A failure to do so might prejudice the railway undertaking's position in any subsequent appeal.)

-3.54 The flowchart at Annex C sets out the indicative process and steps in considering the assessment of viable alternatives.
-It does not, however, cover every eventuality or circumstance and it is for the service provider to ensure it complies with the legal requirements under the NI Regulations and the Implementing Regulation.
+- 3.54 The flowchart at Annex C sets out the indicative process and steps in considering the assessment of viable alternatives.
+It does not, however, cover every eventuality or circumstance and it is for the service provider to ensure it complies with the legal requirements under the NI Regulations and the Implementing Regulation. - 3.55 A railway undertaking may bring an appeal concerning the entitlements to access conferred on it by regulation 4 and/or regulation 5.
+See the chapter on Appeals.